 Adding products to a shopping cart (even if they don’t end up buying them).

 This is a critical metric to watch, especially if you’re unsure about the ease of your purchase process on your eCommerce site.
-If conversion is quite good when it comes to shoppers putting products in their cart – but then quite bad when you look at conversion by sales – it means potential shoppers are dropping off during the actual purchase process.
+If the conversion is quite good when it comes to shoppers putting products in their cart – but then quite bad when you look at conversion by sales – it means potential shoppers are dropping off during the actual purchase process.

 Why?
 The complication in the purchase process?
 Maybe they’re seeing taxes and shipping fees totaling a much larger final price than they’d hoped.
 Whatever it is, if you are paying attention to cart adds as conversion you’ll be able to suss out these important details.